Schmitt trigger: Inverting Schmitt trigger

-The circuit is named inverting since the output voltage always has an opposite sign to the input voltage when it is out of the hysteresis cycle (when the input voltage is above the high threshold or below the low threshold).
+The circuit is named inverting, since the output voltage always has an opposite sign to the input voltage when it is out of the hysteresis cycle (when the input voltage is above the high threshold or below the low threshold).
 However, if the input voltage is within the hysteresis cycle (between the high and low thresholds), the circuit can be inverting as well as non-inverting.
-The output voltage is undefined and it depends on the last state so the circuit behaves like an elementary latch.
+The output voltage is undefined and depends on the last state, so the circuit behaves like an elementary latch.